MASTER'S PROGRAM Admission Requirements

 The deadline to apply is January 15.
 In the weeks following, applications are reviewed and candidates are recommended by the programs' Graduate Studies Committee.
 Late applications will be considered if spaces remain.

-Applications are to be submitted electronically through the School of Graduate and Postdoctoral Studies:
+Online applications are to be submitted electronically through the Western Graduate Application:

 - Contact information for two academic referees